Squash Rackets Federation of India

-The Squash Rackets Federation of India aka SRFI is the Indian governing body for the game of squash.
+The Squash Rackets Federation of India SRFI is the Indian governing body for the game of squash.
 It conducts the National Squash Championship, promotes the game through the state squash bodies, provides training facilities, selects the squad, and chooses coaches for the national team.

 Among the facilities created by the SRFI is the Indian Squash Academy.
 It hosted the 2007 World Team Championship.

 Background

 Conflict between the SRFI and squash athletes came to a fore in 2005, when the government was conferring the Dronacharya Award on SRFI affiliated squash coach Cyrus Poncha.
 India's number one squash player Joshna Chinappa wrote a letter to the Ministry of Sports and Youth Affairs that she never trained under Poncha, and that he had misused her name to get the Dronacharya Award.
 The SRFI chairman Ramachandran then produced testimonials from Joshna where she acknowledges the support of SRFI and Poncha.

 In 2008, the SRFI chose a woman's squad for the Asian Championships without Dipika Pallikal, who was then training in Egypt, after having recently won the U-17 British Junior Open.
 The federation cited irregularities in the paperwork in informing the group about her absence due to training, but it was felt that this might have been a rivalry with the Mittal Champions Trust which had been sponsoring her training abroad.

 SRFI manages two squads that represent India in international squash: the India men's national squash team, the India women's national squash team.